For booking and more info please contact:

 (617) 513-9675 122 Spruce Street, Watertown, MA 02472 USA

-Atlas Soul is a multiple award-winning band performing original music that celebrates polyrhythm & melodies rooted in the Afro-Mediterranean tradition and blend them effortlessly with deep jazz, funk and intelligent hip hop.
+Atlas Soul is a – multiple award winning - band performing original music that celebrates polyrhythm & melodies rooted in the Afro-Mediterranean traditions and fuse them with deep funk, jazz and intelligent hip hop.

 Burning live performances with audience participation are their trademark!

 They have played scores of major venues such as The Montreal Jazz Festival, The Kennedy Center, The Festival International de Louisiane, the Boston Globe Jazz Festival, and more.
 They regularly sell out shows in the Boston area and beyond.

 Atlas Soul’s core is a quintet but they love to invite a special guest musician or add a full horn section depending on the show!
 They features two outstanding lead vocalist, Regie Gibson an award winning poet, a percussionist and a natural power house performer and Jacques Pardo from France, a saxophonist, guitarist, composer and the band leader.
 Drummer extraordinary Nadjim Kebir from Algeria and bassist Tim Paul Weiner “The groove master” hold the rhythm section along with Greek-American virtuoso guitarist Perry Bakalos.